-(1) A manufacturer or first supplier of dangerous goods must ensure that a SDS is prepared for dangerous goods before the goods are first supplied for use.
+A manufacturer or first supplier of dangerous goods must ensure that a safety data sheet is prepared for dangerous goods before the goods are first supplied for use.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-- (2) The manufacturer or first supplier must ensure that the SDS is in legible English and contains- - (a) the date on which it was last reviewed or, if it has not been reviewed, the date of its preparation; and - (b) the name, address and telephone number of- - (i) the Australian manufacturer of the dangerous goods; or - (ii) the person who imported the dangerous goods into Australia; and - (c) an Australian telephone number to be used to obtain information in an emergency; and - (d) the product name of the dangerous goods; and - (e) if applicable, one or both of- - (i) the proper shipping name, UN Number, UN Class, Subsidiary Hazard and Packing Group of the dangerous goods; or
+(2) The manufacturer or first supplier must ensure that the SDS is in English, is legible and contains-

+- (a) the date on which it was last reviewed or, if it has not been reviewed, the date of its preparation; and - (b) the name, business address, email address and telephone number of- - (i) the Australian manufacturer of the dangerous goods; or - (ii) the person who imported the dangerous goods into Australia; and - (c) an Australian telephone number to be used to obtain information in an emergency; and - (d) the product name of the dangerous goods; and - (e) if applicable, one or both of the following- - (i) the proper shipping name, UN Number, UN Class, Subsidiary Hazard and Packing Group of the dangerous goods; - (ii) in the case of dangerous goods classified under regulation 13(3)(b), the hazard class; and - (f) in the case of goods too dangerous to be transported, the name of the goods as specified in Appendix A to the ADG Code; and - (g) the chemical and physical properties of the dangerous goods; and - (h) to the extent required by subregulation (3), the names of the ingredients of the dangerous goods; and - (i) for each ingredient of the dangerous goods that is required to be identified with a chemical or generic name under paragraph(h), the proportion (or proportion ranges) of that ingredient in the dangerous goods; and